Veridise/veridise-docs/orca/user_guide/v/by_example/hints.md

        finished(target2, cond3 && ...)
 ```

 Notice that in the hint from the example, we use `:=` as the assignment operator.
+This is special syntax for hints, and it allows users to directly assign values to transaction parameters.
 The expected syntax for the assignment condition is `var := expr`, where the variable being assigned `var` is a transaction parameter.
 Generally, it is recommended to use assignment hints when possible, as these hints will lead to the best performance.
-However, hint conditions using inequality operators are also allowed.
+However, hint conditions containing equality between two variables or inequality operators are also allowed.

 ### Other Hint Examples

 In addition to `ecdsa256_sign_bytes`, [V] provides several other useful built in functions for defining hints.

-The signature returned by `ecdsa256_sign_bytes` is a a bytes string, 65 bytes in length.
+The signature returned by `ecdsa256_sign_bytes` is a bytes-string, 65 bytes in length.
 An alternative `ecdsa256_sign` function can be used to get signatures as `(uint8, bytes32, bytes32)` tuples `(v,r,s)`.

 The function `elem_in_range(low, high)` returns a random element in the range `[low, high)`.
 For input values that should always lie within a specific range, use a hint like this:
 ```solidity